The Market @ Town's End

 You can expect an invoice for your booth fees between five and seven days prior to the date of the event.

 Payment in quarterly or monthly increments is next best.
-We want you to know if you don't pay your invoice at least 5 days prior to a market event, you will not be released to participate in the event.
-Payment can be made via the invoice with credit card, PayPal, a check, money order, or cashier's check can be dropped off at The Market office during normal business hours (Monday to Friday 10am to 3pm)
+We want you to know if you don’t pay your invoice at least 5 days prior to a market event, you will not be released to participate in the event.
+Payment can be made via the invoice with credit card online.
+No payments will be accepted on market days!

 POSTING PERMITS AND DOCUMENTATION